Also known as: Urine creatinine test

 Urine creatinine (24-hour sample) values can range from 500 to 2000 mg/day.
 Results depend on your age and amount of lean body mass.

-Another way of expressing the normal range for these test results are:
+Another way of expressing the normal range for test results is:

 Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or test different samples.
 Talk to your doctor about the meaning of your specific test results.

 Abnormal results of urine creatinine may be due to any of the following: